gustavopinto/gustavopinto.github.com/blog/_posts/2016-05-05-evidence-briefings.md

 ---
-layout: post
+layout: single
-title: Transfering Knowledge from Systematic Reviews to Practitioners
+title: Transferring Knowledge from Systematic Reviews to Practitioners
 subtitle: A summary of an ESEM'16 paper
 year: 2016
 month: 5